Douglas Watkinson is an English novelist, playwright and screenwriter, specializing in crime and mystery.

 Douglas was born into an army family and his father served throughout World War II and beyond.
 He was killed in Palestine by The Stern Gang in 1947.
 His death is the inspiration for his most recent play The Wall, in which a middle aged man visits a military cemetery in Ramleh, Israel and meets a young British soldier who turns out to be his father.
 Educated at Haberdashers' Aske's, Watkinson later attended East 15 Acting School, where his first plays were performed.
 Whilst there he met his wife Lesley and they now live in Buckinghamshire with their two German Shepherd dogs.
 Their four grown up children have left home.

 He continues to write from a log cabin in the garden.

 Douglas began his career writing the backs of record sleeves for Decca and at the same time he bombarded television companies with plays.
 The first to be produced was a thirty-minute two-hander called Click, starring Ray Brooks and John Paul.
 Since then, he has never been out of work.
 He was the script writer for several BBC series, most notably Z Cars, Howard's Way and The Brothers.
 His favourite work has been Midsomer Murders, Boon (for which he wrote the establishing episode), Lovejoy, Forever Green and Maybury.

 His latest thriller, 'The Fire Pit', is a step away from the Nathan Hawk series, dealing with an altogether darker side of human behaviour.

-Douglas has now begun work on the sixth novel in the Nathan Hawk Mystery series.
+Douglas has now begun work on the seventh novel in the Nathan Hawk Mystery series.
 As is typical, he has no idea when he will finish it.